MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-town-halls.md

 1. **Real time monitoring of the presenter and organizer experience**<br>
 You can view scheduled town halls and see audio, video, content sharing, and network-related issues.
 As an admin, you can use this telemetry to investigate any issues presenters and organizers experience during the town hall and troubleshoot in real time.<br>
 To learn more about real time monitoring of presenters and organizers, see [Use real-time telemetry to troubleshoot poor meeting quality.](use-real-time-telemetry-to-troubleshoot-poor-meeting-quality.md)
-1. **Real time monitoring of the attendee experience**<br>
+1. **Real time monitoring of the attendee experience (Teams Premium)**<br>
- You can use the analytics dashboard for performance analysis and network troubleshooting of the attendee experience during town halls.<br>
+ With a Teams premium license, ou can use the analytics dashboard for performance analysis and network troubleshooting of the attendee experience during town halls.<br>
 To learn more about real time monitoring of attendees, see [eCDN analytics.](/ecdn/technical-documentation/analytics)

 ### Call Quality Dashboard